 9. Old Ovens Can be a Hazard

 - Some ovens, when old and improperly insulated, may not only get hot on the inside.
 They may get hot enough on the outside to burn!
 My mother in law has such a stove.
 If you touch it in the wrong spot while it is turned on, it is like touching a hot pan on a stove.
-If your oven is like this, your child could lean or fall against it and get burned.
-If you have a low oven, to keep your child safe, test the temperature outside your stove, make sure that none of the outer surfaces become hot enough to burn.
+If your oven is like this, your child could lean or fall against it and be burned.
+If you have a low oven, to keep your child safe, test the temperature outside your oven and make sure that none of the outer surfaces become hot enough to burn.
 If they do, consider replacing your oven with a safer model.

 10. Don’t Let Young Children Stand Near When Opening a Hot Oven